-In 2006, movie rental company Netflix released a dataset of 18,000 movies and 480,000 users, with roughly 100 million ratings of the movies by those users.
-Ratings were in $\{0,1,..,5\}$, and the official challenge goal was to predict the missing entries (the ratings that users would give to movies had they watched them).
-The movie ratings data was potentially sensitive, as the ratings (or that fact than one had watched) certain movies could be embarassing.
-To make the data set publicly available, Netflix replaced user names with random numbers.
+In 2006, movie rental company Netflix released a data set of 18,000 movies and 480,000 users, with roughly 100 million ratings of the movies by those users.
+Ratings were in $\{0, 1, ..., 5\}$, and the official challenge goal was to predict the missing entries (the ratings that users would give to movies had they watched them).
+The movie ratings data was potentially sensitive, as the ratings of (or the fact that one had watched) certain movies could be embarrassing.
+To make the data set publicly available, Netfilx replaced user names with random numbers.
 The challenge ran from 2006 to 2009.

 However, Netflix is not the only curator of movie ratings.
 The public database IMDB also collects individuals' ratings of movies.
-By posting on IMDB users opt-in to having these ratings be publicly available.
-In another linkage attack, researchers Arvind Narayanan and Vitaly Shmatikov showed that using the publicly available IMDB ratings, they could identify some of the Netlix users, and thus obtain their ratings of movies that they didn't post publicly to IMDB.
+By posting on IMDB, users opt-in to having these ratings be publicly available.
+In another linkage attack, researchers Arvind Narayanan and Vitaly Shmatikov showed that using the publicly available IMDB ratings, they could identify some of the Netlix users, and thus obtain their movie ratings that these users did not post publicly to IMDB.

-2 The fundamental law of information recovery
+28.2 The fundamental law of information recovery

 Arvind Narayanan articulated the term "33-bits of entropy" to describe data susceptibility to linkage attacks.
 Why 33? $2^{33} \approx 8.5$ billion, more than the number of people in the world.
-This means, as a rule of thumb, given any data set with >33 bits of entropy, de-anonymization is in principle possible.
+This means, as a rule of thumb, given any data set with > 33 bits of entropy, de-anonymization is possible in principle.
 1

-As another example on linkage attacks, we'll talk about Genome Wide Association Studies (GWAS).
+As another example of linkage attacks, we'll talk about Genome Wide Association Studies (GWAS).
 In these studies, the National Institute of Health (NIH) collects data from test candidates with a common disease, and releases minor allele frequencies (MAF) of the test population at positions in the DNA sequence.
 The goal is to find the commonalities in the individuals' DNA sequences that are associated with certain diseases.

-There was an interesting attack on this dataset that took a different flavor from the attacks we've discussed so far.
-In particular, in 2018, Homer et al.2 showed that they could infer whether an individual was in the published test group from a DNA sequence of the individual and the published aggregated data in a GWAS study.
+There was an interesting attack on this data set that is of a different flavor than the attacks we've discussed so far: in 2018, Homer et al.2 showed that they could infer whether an individual was in the published test group from a DNA sequence of the individual and the published aggregated data in a GWAS study.

-First, they compared the individual's minor allele locations with that the average of the published NIH test population (first two rows of Table 1.1).
-They also compared the individual's data to a reference population data set with MAFs sampled from a larger, more representative population, which was also publicly available (third column of Table 1.1).
+First, they compared the individual's minor allele locations with the average of the published NIH test population (first two rows of Table 28.1).
+They also compared the individual's data to a reference population data set with MAFs sampled from a larger, more representative population, which was also publicly available (third column of Table 28.1).

-To determine if the individual was in the study or not, they looked at each DNA location: for each
+To determine if the individual was in the study or not, for each DNA location they computed whether the individual's MA was closer to the MAF of the test population or the reference popula-